alvarogarcia7/blog_source/source/_posts/2015-02-22-polishing-your-tools.markdown

 As agile teams no longer have a surgeon and the scrum master is not necessarily a technical expert who can build tools for the whole team, the tasks of creating tools must be taken care by everyone.
 No one better than yourself can know your needs and tailor solutions for them.

-The only downside is you have to invest ~5h for a full time position of your personal time per week into creating and polishing tools for your work.
-But it is the only way of achieving more productivity when working.
+The only downside is you have to invest ~5h (for a full time position) of your personal time per week into creating and polishing tools for your work.
+But I prefer investing this time into polishing my tools: it is a need for achieving more productivity when working.

+Nowadays that IDEs are configurable, this time might be invested on learning more advanced features as other shortcuts, refactoring techniques, other patterns, etc. I like having my own live templates (see [description][live-templates]), especially for tests, as I saw on the [Crafting Code workshop][crafting-code] by [Sandro Mancuso][mancuso]

+{% comment %}
+TODO: Add link to Sandro Mancuso's experience report, when I write it
+{% endcomment %}

+It may also include other activities as setting up your bash alias, cleaning your desk, etc. Anything that improves the productivity of your main task.

+## Company provided or not?

+Should the company provide for

 TODO copy reference to original books / papers